arangodb/docs/3.10/appendix-deprecated.md

   prescribed by the [HTTP specification](https://tools.ietf.org/html/rfc7231#section-4.2){:target="_blank"}.

 - **Fulltext indexes**:
-  The "fulltext" index type is deprecated from version 3.10 onwards.
+  The fulltext index type is deprecated from version 3.10 onwards.
-  For advanced full-text search capabilities consider [ArangoSearch](arangosearch.html).
+  It's recommended to use [ArangoSearch](arangosearch.html) for advanced full-text search capabilities.

 - **Simple Queries**: Idiomatic interface in arangosh to perform trivial queries.
   They are superseded by [AQL queries](aql/index.html), which can also